 Commercial capitalism conceives of the modern corporation as an autonomous energy conversion system subject to four principles:

-- corporations are virtual open systems; and
+- corporations are virtual open systems

-- opens systems are subject to energy laws.
+- opens systems are subject to energy laws

 Viewed in this way, corporations exist through a process of efficient capitalization ( not unlike metabolism) - converting and exchanging useful energy (value) stored in various capitals and accumulating the same for later use.
-Corporations exist because they are able to convert capitals far more efficiently than individuals and, as Coase argued, with less transaction costs.
+Corporations exist because they are able to convert the capitals far more efficiently than individuals and, as Coase argued, with less transaction costs.

 Broadly speaking, capitalism is commercial if the net energy, accumulated in all forms of capital, increases as a result of any process or transaction.
 That is, the energy invested in the process - the capitals exchanged with surroundings or expended on transaction costs - are less that the capitals returned by that process.

 The key to understanding new commercial capitalism is that the universal measure of equivalence between all capitals is not money - it is energy or value.
 Energy, not money, is the currency of capitalism.
 Commercial capitalism conceives of money as a medium of exchange - not a symbol of all value.
 Money is simply one store of value and less useful than other stores of value.
 For example, money tends to exhaust its energy by use where as the energy stored in social and intellectual capital may increase through use.

 Decapitalism if the process of converting capitals into money results in an VROI of less than 1.
 If this occurs the corporation has been effectively "decapitalized".
 This is because the corporation may have more financial capital, but in aggregate less total energy/value available to it to sustain its own existence.
 In other words, what the corporation exchanged for money, had more accumulated value/energy in it than the accumulated value in the money received.